 Agreed.
 Addressed above.

-Again, I am not the authority on all of this but this is how it looks to me.
+Again, I am not the authority on all of this, but this is what a Healthcare Wish List looks to me.
 I think we can do a lot better.